tom-mi/iBrew/README.md

  * filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
  * have not looked at single cup... needs a remote coffee machine session ;-)
  * strip zero from ip
+ * short status for homebridge
+ * descaling data bit? (the smarter app has it...)

 ## Usage